 Students wishing admission into the professional phase must submit a B.S.
-Diagnostic Radiology Program Admission Application and three References by 4:00 pm, the second Friday in February of the application year.
+Diagnostic Radiology Program Admission Application and three References by 4:00 pm, March 1 of the application year.
 Continuation into the professional phase of the program is contingent upon:

 - Cumulative GPA must be greater than 2.50 to be considered for candidacy

 - Prerequisite GPA must be greater than 2.60 with a minimum of 14 credits completed by the application deadline (C- will not be considered an acceptable grade for a prerequisite course.
 Grade acceptance for general university core not required in the prerequisite year will follow the Boise State policy).
 Prerequisite GPA will be determined using the +/- standards according to Boise State policy.

 - Students must prove minimal technical competency by passing the ITM 104, 105 and 106 placement test or equivalent (COBE Computer Placement Exam)